awmckinley/config/modules/audio.dictation/README.md

 # Speech-to-Text Dictation

-Advanced speech recognition and dictation software that converts spoken words into written text with AI-powered formatting capabilities.
+Speech recognition software that converts speech to text with AI formatting.

 ## Options